Wiencke Island: Description

 The rocky island is mostly covered by glaciers, snow and ice.
 Some small rocky beaches lie on the western and northern sides of the island.
 There, some grasses, moss and lichens can be found.
 There are three mountain ridges, with Nemo Peak, 864 m high, to the north-west; Nipple Peak to the north-east; and Luigi Peak, 1415 m high, to the south-west.
 Luigi Peak is the island's summit, despite it never having been completely surveyed.

 Wiencke's northernmost point is Cape Astrup, a bold, dark-colored bluff discovered by the Belgian Antarctic Expedition, 1897-99.
 It was named by Adrien de Gerlache for Eivind Astrup, Norwegian Arctic explorer and member of Robert Peary's expeditions to Greenland in 1891–92 and 1893–95.
 The very southeast end of the island is Principal Point, a prominent ice-covered headland lying 4 nautical miles (7 km) east of Cape Errera.
 Principal Point was first charted by the French Antarctic Expedition under Charcot, 1903-05.
 The name, applied by the Argentine Antarctic Expedition, 1953–54, suggests the prominence of the feature.
 Nearby on the southeast coast is Pursuit Point, an Important Bird Area.

 Wiencke is surrounded by minor islands, such as Breakwater Island, 33 m high, 8 km north of Cape Astrup.
 Near the south-east side is Fridtjof Island, 136 m high, connected to Wiencke by a chain of small rocks and islets.
 In the vicinity of Cape Willems, the south-easternmost extremity of Wiencke, are the Bob Islands, three in number, of volcanic origin, up to 134 m high.

 History

 19th century

 The island seems to have been discovered first by Edward Bransfield on board the brig Williams in January 1820, though he named it a cape.
 In 1829 Henry Foster (scientist) sailed around the island.
 In 1873 the German Eduard Dallmann was the first to land on the island, and reported it 'a lonely place'.
-The island was named by Adrien de Gerlache, leader of the 1897–99 Belgian Antarctic Expedition, after Carl August Wiencke, a German seaman aboard the expedition ship RV Belgica who was washed overboard in a storm in January 1898.
+The island was named by Adrien de Gerlache, leader of the 1897–99 Belgian Antarctic Expedition, after Carl August Wiencke, a Norwegian seaman aboard the expedition ship RV Belgica who was washed overboard in a storm in January 1898.